-Helm is package manager that helps you to install,manage Kubernetes applications.
-Charts defines the set of Kubernetes resources that together define an application.
+Helm is a package manager that helps you to install, manage Kubernetes applications.
+Charts define the set of Kubernetes resources that together define an application.
 You can think of charts as packages of pre-configured Kubernetes resources.
-Charts helps you to define, install, and upgrade even the most complex Kubernetes application.
-These charts can describe a single resource, such as a Redis pod, or a full stack of a web application: HTTP servers, databases and caches.
+Charts help you to define, install, and upgrade even the most complex Kubernetes application.
+These charts can describe a single resource, such as a Redis pod, or a full stack of a web application: HTTP servers, databases, and caches.

 kubeconfig file.
 Cluster administrators can restrict user permissions at various granularity levels.

 - Release Management: Helm 3 uses a three-way strategic merge patch.
 Helm takes the old manifest, its live state, and the new manifest when generating a patch.
 Releases will be managed inside of Kubernetes using Release Objects and Kubernetes Secrets.
 All modifications such as installing, upgrading, downgrading releases will be having a new version of that Kubernetes Secret.
 While Helm 2 used a two-way strategic merge patch.
 During an upgrade, it compared the most recent chart’s manifest against the proposed chart’s manifest.

 - Secrets as the default storage driver: Secrets are now used as the default storage driver.
 Helm 2 used ConfigMaps by default to store release information.

 - Chart Values can now be validated with JSONSchema: JSON Schema can now be imposed upon chart values.
 This ensures that values provided by the user follow the schema laid out by the chart maintainer, providing better error reporting when the user provides an incorrect set of values for a chart.